 Delivery of the Instructional Programs: The largest concentration of classes and attendance has been associated with the Panorama campus through in-person, online, or hybrid instruction.
 The long-established Delano center has been a second location for concentrated in-person instruction.
 Various locations in the Bakersfield area have been used to bring instruction to where students live, attend high school, or work.
-Under the umbrella of Rural Initiatives, BC has increasingly delivered instruction in the rural communities of Arvin, Wasco, Delano, and more.
+Under the umbrella of Rural Initiatives, BC has increasingly delivered instruction in rural communities, such as Arvin, Delano, and Wasco.